Luke-Wilson/blog/source/_posts/Create-a-simple-server-using-Node-js.md

 - terminal
 ---

-Have YOUUU ever wanted to know how to create your own server?
+Have YOUUUUU ever wanted to know how to create your own server?
 I know I have!
 Here is a really easy way to create your own server using Node.js.
 Because we'll be using the http module, you'll need to have Node installed, which I did by following the advice in <a href="http://blog.npmjs.org/post/85484771375/how-to-install-npm">this post from NPM</a>.

 Here are the broad steps:
 1. Create a new javascript file and open it in your favourite text editor.